Areo-17/Crickets_farm_Project-/README.md

 # Cricket_farm_Project
-Entire pipeline of the data lifecycle, focused on the production of a cricket farm.
+Entire pipeline of the data lifecycle in the production of a cricket farm.

 The project consists of three phases:
 - Data creation and ingestion